 - Other gargles, lozenges, and sprays that you can buy at pharmacies may help to soothe a sore throat.
 However, they do not shorten the illness.

-Do I need an antibiotic medicine?
+Do I need an antibiotic for tonsillitis?

 Usually not.
 Most throat and tonsil infections are caused by germs called viruses, although some are caused by germs called bacteria.
 Without tests, it is usually not possible to tell if it is a viral or bacterial infection.
 Antibiotics kill bacteria, but do not kill viruses.

 Even if a bacterium is the cause of a tonsil or throat infection, an antibiotic does not make much difference in most cases.
 Your body defences (immune system) usually clear these infections within a few days whether caused by a virus or a bacterium.
 Also, antibiotics can sometimes cause side-effects such as diarrhoea, rash, and stomach upsets.